Dnawrkshp/mini2d/samples/dialogtest/README.md

-# alphatest
+# dialogtest
-Alpha Test draws an image with alpha blending enabled.
+Dialog Test displays a message dialog using the Dialog class.

 # Build
 ~~~~